DanielTBonn/regex-gist/gist-template.md

 ### Grouping and Capturing

+Before we jump in, you should know that grouping constructs have two categories, capturing and non-capturing.
+The important thing to know for now is that capturing groups capture the matched character sequences for possible re-use (including a numbered backreferences) while non-capturing groups do not.
+A grouping construct can be made non-capturing by adding the characters ?: at the beginning of an expression inside the parentheses.

 Grouping constructs are performed by using parenthesis `()` to create sections known as subexpressions.
 They allow us to break up our regex into subexpressions that determine if a string matches what we are looking for.
 As you can see in our example, we have 4 different grouping constructs looking for 4 different expressions in every string:

 `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`